District Bullying Policy

 The Superintendent or designee shall develop and maintain a bullying prevention and response plan that advances the District’s goal of providing all students with a safe learning environment free of bullying and harassment.
 This plan must be consistent with the following requirements:

-3. Students are encouraged to immediately report bullying.
+- Students are encouraged to immediately report bullying.
 A report may be made orally or in writing to the Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, Dean of Students, a Complaint Manager, or any staff member with whom the student is comfortable speaking.
 Anyone, including staff members and parents/guardians, who has information about actual or threatened bullying is encouraged to report it to the District named officials or any staff member.
 The District named officials and all staff members are available for help with a bully or to make a report about bullying.
-Anonymous reports are also accepted.
+Anonymous reports are also accepted; however, this shall not be construed to permit formal disciplinary action solely on the basis of an anonymous report.

 Tim Branon, Superintendent